Find out the essentials of who we are and what we do at Patrick Henry College.

 Programs and Apprenticeships

-- Patrick Henry College offers academically excellent baccalaureate level education in five majors:
+- Patrick Henry College offers academically excellent baccalaureate level education in six majors:

 - Classical Liberal Arts – students study pedagogy, classical languages, and topics in history, literature, philosophy, and biblical studies; apprenticeships are devoted to developing curricula and gaining teaching experience